Overview

 The Freedom of Information Act (Scotland) 2002 places a similar requirement on Scottish public bodies.

-This legislation was a fundamental challenge to the then prevailing common premise within public bodies leading up to the Millenium that everything is secret unless stated otherwise.
+This legislation was a fundamental challenge to the then prevailing common premise within public bodies leading up to the millennium that everything is secret unless stated otherwise.
 The working premise is now that everything is public unless specifically exempted.